SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-01-ukraine-russia.md

 <a id="fn1">1</a>: Not today, man.
 Not today.

-Too much crap in the world: right-wingfascism, Republicans undermining democracy, screamingly hysterical anti-vaxxers, Trump _still_ not indicted (let alone convicted and imprisoned), &hellip;
+Too much crap in the world: right-wing fascism, Republicans undermining democracy in the US, screamingly hysterical anti-vaxxers, Trump _still_ not indicted (let alone convicted and imprisoned), &hellip; and now Russia threatening nuclear war.

 I need to take Emma's advice above and find something good, just for my own survival.
 Maybe you could do the same, and tell me about your adventures in doing so? [↩]